HbA1c - RAPID QUANTITATIVE TEST

 Normal values for adults; 5 -12 mcg / dL

-TSH - RAPID QUANTITATIVE TEST
+THYROID STIMULATING HORMONE (TSH) - RAPID QUANTITATIVE TEST

 This test is used for the quantitative determination of TSH levels in the blood, collected from the finger prick.